Beware... [mature content]

 He'd loved those slippers.
 They were his favorites.
 He liked to wear them when he was satisfying his urges.
 So regal.
 So divine.
 Like his robes and his rings.
 After kissing them gently, he'd tossed them into the flowing river and watched for minutes as they floated away, bobbing up and down until the water took them under.
 A fine burial, he thought, for a fine pair of shoes.

 Walter tried standing up, holding up his robes away from his feet.
 He gritted his teeth and hissed, clenching his toes to provide support as he continued on his journey.
 Every step was painful now.
 His gut wound was festering.
 He needed to wash it as soon as possible or he wouldn't last another day.
-The toe would heal soon enough, but it would slow him down in the mean time.
+The toe would heal soon enough, but it would slow him down in the meantime.
 Along the way, he picked up a long stick.
 He used it as a temporary crutch.
 It wasn't perfect, but it helped.
-At least his toe wound could stay relatively clean this way until he reached the river, only pausing to rest on his heal occassionaly while catching his breath.
+At least his toe wound could stay relatively clean this way until he reached the river, only pausing to rest on his heal occasionally while catching his breath.

 As the darkness closed in around him, Cardinal Benning couldn't help but notice the strange noises that began to fill the cool night air.
 He slipped through a wooded area where brambles snagged on his precious robes, tearing at them and making him stumble more than once.